iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> I installed this app at the beginning of November, and that was the only time it checked for exposures.
+What use is that?
+I could not find a way to manually check either.<br> :date: __2020-11-27 04:56:58__

+> Such a small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
+It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.
+So no way to know if this approach to contact tracing is working.<br> :date: __2020-11-25 00:49:26__

+> It does not update your exposure very regularly.
+It last checked on the 20th, and it is now the 24th.<br> :date: __2020-11-24 22:51:33__

+> Exposure last checked: October 31, 2020 8:15am.
+It's November 23 now.
+I thought this app was a great idea.
+But now I have some random app that is connected to my Bluetooth 24/7 and I'm deleting it.<br> :date: __2020-11-23 16:41:06__

 > Installed it.
 Had 100% battery life, 6 hrs later it is down to 39%.
 I did this overnight so it is when nothing else is on or working.
 I have other apps restricted so they cannot be an energy vampire.
 I have uninstalled the app.
 Samsung S10<br> :date: __2020-11-11 14:23:49__

 > App is completely based on a user uploading their data to contact others.
 I'm in a county where people can't spell app, let alone upload any data to help others.
 This app needs to have the state, county or testing facilitators uploading this information so someone who does have COVID cannot chose to NOT share those who were around them.<br> :date: __2020-11-09 17:10:45__